Radiofrequency Ablation

 Benefits of RFA

-• Alternative to Surgery: Offers a non-surgical pain management solution.
+• Alternative to Surgery – Offers a non-surgical pathway for managing chronic pain.

 OUR APPROACH